Kardinya, Western Australia: British colonisation

 During the early 20th century, these lots were used as piggeries, poultry farms and vineyards.
 The remaining area was Fremantle Commonage, meaning residents of Fremantle could freely cut timber.
 This changed in 1904 when an act of the Parliament of Western Australia set aside the land north, west and east of the Pensioner Guard lots as endowment land for the University of Western Australia (UWA), which was being planned at the time.
-The university did not end up using the land, but in 1922 it asked the Forests Department to police it for the illegal removal of timber.
+The university did not end up using the land, but in 1922, it asked the Forests Department to police it for the illegal removal of timber.

 In 1924, the Bibra and North Lake Progress Association asked UWA and the Forests Department if part of the land could be used as a pine plantation.
 They agreed to the land being used for that purpose for 50 years.
-In 1926, 945 acres of land was cleared, and planted mainly with pinus pinaster, maritime pine.
+In 1926, 945 acres of land was cleared, and planted mainly with pinus pinaster (maritime pine).
 At a high point on South Street, a house for plantation staff was built, and a fire lookout was built on a nearby tree.
 A second lookout tower was built in 1965.
 There were never any large fires at the plantation, but several smaller ones were spotted and put out over the years.
-Initially, the plantation was known as the Applecross Pine Plantation, but it was renamed to the Somerville Pine Plantation in 1946, after William Somerville, who was a prominent person at UWA, being Acting Vice-Chancellor, Pro-Chancellor and Acting Chancellor at times.
+Initially, the plantation was known as the Applecross Pine Plantation, but it was renamed to the Somerville Pine Plantation in 1946, after William Somerville, a prominent person at UWA, being acting vice-chancellor, pro-chancellor and acting chancellor at times.
 Many streets in Kardinya are now also named after prominent people from UWA.

 Maritime pines left over from the Somerville Pine Plantation at Morris Buzacott Reserve.

-The trees in the plantation began to mature in the late 1950s, and harvesting started then.
-The largest trees were removed first, allowing the others to grow more.
+The trees in the plantation began to mature in the late 1950s, with harvesting commencing then.
+The largest trees were removed first, allowing the others to grow further.
 Clearcutting began in the 1960s as Kardinya was planned to have a housing development.
-This finished in 1975, and the university sold most of the land to developers.
+This finished in 1975; the university sold most of the land to developers.
 The south-eastern corner, just beyond Kardinya's boundary, was used to make Murdoch University, Perth's second university.
-Some trees were left standing, and can still be seen today around the suburb.
+Some trees were left standing, which can still be seen today.